JVFA2024/API/README.md

-This is the deployment URL https://inquisitive-zipper-fly.cyclic.app
+This is the deployment URL using Cyclic https://inquisitive-zipper-fly.cyclic.app